FFMS/ffms2/doc/ffms2-avisynth.md

  - Decoding some M2TS files using Haali's splitter will cause massive blocking and other corruption issues.
    You can work around the issue either by remuxing the file to MKV (using GDSMux (make sure you untick "minimize output file size" in the Global settings tab) or eac3to), or (if you will be doing linear decoding only) by setting `demuxer="lavf"` in `FFIndex` and using `seekmode=0` with `FFVideoSource`.
    The cause of this issue is unknown but being investigated.
+ - Regarding the previous, now that Haali's DirectShow splitter is gone, only lavf can be used for M2TS.
+Does it still need `seekmode=0` or not?

 ## Compatibility